A Cascade Dual-Decoder Model for Joint Entity and Relation Extraction: Experiment

-\subsubsection{Main Results}
+\subsection{Main Results}

 For a fair comparison, we employ the published results of previous studies.
 Table \ref{tab:res} shows the performance of our proposed method against the baselines on NYT and WebNLG datasets in terms of {\em Partial Match} and {\em Exact Match}, where most results have been reported previously.
 From this table, we observe that our model and CasRel achieve significantly better results than other baselines on the two datasets.
-For {\em Partial Match}, our model obtains the best F1 score (90.5\%) (with at least 18.4\% improvement over NovelTagging, CopyRe, GraphRel and CopyRL) on NYT, and the second best F1 score (90.9\%) on WebNLG.
+For {\em Partial Match}, our model obtains the best F1 score (90.5\%) (with at least 18.4\% improvement over NovelTagging, CopyRe, GraphRel, MAGCN, and CopyRL.
+Moreover, our method outperforms SAHT by 6.8\%,10.3\%, 8.6\% in precision, recall, and F1 score.) on NYT, and the second best F1 score (90.9\%) on WebNLG.
 For {\em Exact Match}, which is a stricter metric, our model shows an obvious performance advantage over the baselines on the two datasets.
 Our model achieves the best precision (89.9\%), recall (91.4\%) and F1 score (90.6\%) (with 1.4\% and at least 7.6\% improvements over CasRel and other baselines, respectively) on NYT.
 On WebNLG, our model performs better than all the baselines, achieving the best F1 score.
-These encouraging results show that our model is more powerful to deal with complex extraction tasks where the complete name rather than the last word of the entity needs to be identified.
+Besides, we also compare our model with other baselines (NovelTagging, CopyRe, GraphRel, CopyRL, CopyMTL, WDec, AttentionRE, SAHT, MAGCN and CasRel) on MDD dataset.
+As shown in Table \ref{tab:res}, the NovelTagging, CopyRe, GraphRel, CopyRL, CopyMTL, WDec, and AttentionRE methods perform poorly on the MDD dataset compared with CasRel and our model.
+Our model outperforms CasRel in F1 score by 1.74\% and performs better than CasRel in terms of precision (1.95\% higher) and recall (1.55\% higher).
+These encouraging results show that our model is more powerful in dealing with complex extraction tasks where the complete name rather than the last word of the entity needs to be identified.
 This also validates the effectiveness of the proposed cascade dual-decoder (i.e., TR and RE decoders) model.